EvaSeidlmayer/orcid-for-wikidata/README.md

 | 0000-0002-3406-2942 | |10.1051/mmnp/2018047 |

 From ORCID_2019_activites_2.tar.gz we retrieved 2 742 008 publications indicated by PMID and DOI.
+From ORCID_2019_activites_1.tar.gz we retrieved 2 785 993 publications indicated by PMID and DOI.

 Afterwards we can **check if those articles indicated with PMID and/or DOI are listed in Wikidata** applying check-PMID-DOI-in-wd.py.
 Use it like this: